ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     ![K3s node VM's IPs highlighted in Summary view](images/g024/pve_node_k3snodetpl_ips_highlighted.webp "K3s node VM's IPs highlighted in Summary view")

 Thanks to this configuration, now you have an network interface enabled and connected to an isolated bridge.
-This will help to improve somewhat the hardening of the internal network of the K3s cluster you will build in the upcoming chapters.
+This helps to improve somewhat the hardening of the internal network of the K3s cluster you will build in the upcoming chapters.

 ## Setting up sysctl kernel parameters for K3s nodes

-In the installation of the K3s cluster, which you'll do later in the next [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md), I'll tell you to use the `protect-kernel-defaults` option.
-With it enabled, [you must set certain sysctl parameters to concrete values](https://docs.k3s.io/security/hardening-guide?_highlight=protect&_highlight=kernel&_highlight=defaults#ensure-protect-kernel-defaults-is-set) or the kubelet process executed by the K3s service won't run.
+In the installation of the K3s cluster, which you will perform in the next [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md), you will have to use the `protect-kernel-defaults` option.
+With it enabled, [you must set certain sysctl parameters to concrete values](https://docs.k3s.io/security/hardening-guide?_highlight=protect&_highlight=kernel&_highlight=defaults#ensure-protect-kernel-defaults-is-set) or the kubelet process executed by the K3s service will not run:

-1. Create a new empty file in the path `/etc/sysctl.d/90_k3s_kubelet_demands.conf`.
+1. Create a new empty file in the path `/etc/sysctl.d/90_k3s_kubelet_demands.conf`:

     ~~~sh
     $ sudo touch /etc/sysctl.d/90_k3s_kubelet_demands.conf
     ~~~

-2. Edit this `90_k3s_kubelet_demands.conf` file, adding the following lines.
+2. Edit this `90_k3s_kubelet_demands.conf` file, adding the following lines:

     ~~~properties
     ## K3s kubelet demands